This article is more than 1 year old

-Facebook hands over chats to cops in post-Roe abortion case
+Facebook hands over chats to cops in abortion case

 'If your business model depends on more aggressive surveillance, maybe you need a new business model'

-Private Facebook chats between a Nebraska mother and her daughter has been used by law enforcement to build a criminal case against the teen for getting a now-illegal abortion in her home state.
+Private Facebook chats between a Nebraska mother and her daughter has been used by law enforcement to build a criminal case against the teen for getting an illegal abortion in her home state.

 Jessica Burgess, 41, pleaded not guilty to five criminal charges including felonies for administering abortion pills to her then-17-year-old daughter, and then helping bury the fetus, according to the Lincoln Journal Star.
 The daughter, who is being tried as an adult, also pleaded not guilty to three charges, including a felony.

-A Norfolk Police detective, Ben McBride, began investigating the two women in late April, months before US Supreme Court overturned Roe v.
+Norfolk Police detective Ben McBride began investigating the two women in late April, some months before the US Supreme Court overturned Roe v.
 Wade.
-However, under an earlier Nebraska law, abortion is illegal 20 weeks after an egg is fertilized.
+Under an earlier Nebraska law, abortion is illegal 20 weeks after an egg is fertilized.

 According to McBride's affidavit [PDF], Burgess claimed to have given birth to a stillborn child when she was around 23 weeks pregnant, after reportedly taking abortion pills.